datarobot-oss/custom-models-action/README.md

 At the top level, there are attributes you cannot change after a model is created:

-* `settings`: Changes to the fields under this section result in changes to the model's settings without the creation of a new version.
+* `settings`: Changes to the fields under this section result in changes to the model's settings without creating a new version.
-* `version`: Changes to the fields under this section result in the creation of a new version.
+* `version`: Changes to the fields under this section result in a new version.
 * `test`: Contains attributes that control the custom inference model testing.
 If omitted, a test will not be executed.